 Durability is important for any trolling motor battery and this model has it in spades.
 Being an AGM battery means it’s completely sealed so it won’t leak while being more resistant to vibrations.
 It also has cold-cranking capabilities, meaning the battery will function in even the most extreme colds.

 One critical feature in the ODYSSEY batteries is that they are made with almost 100% pure lead (99.99% to be exact) instead of the traditional lead alloy that most AGM batteries employ.
 Pure lead is thinner than its alloy counterpart which allows for more plates in the battery, making for a more powerful and long-lasting battery.

-As a result, the battery boasts a very impressive lifespan that can reach upwards of 4-5 years, and that’s even with regular use and discharging most of the battery.
+As a result, the battery boasts a very impressive lifespan that can reach upwards of 4-5 years, and that’s even with regular use and discharge of most of the battery.
 For example, the battery offers up to 400 cycles at 80% depth charge, so expect it last for many years to come!

-This is because of the difficulties balancing frequent starting power with constant depths of discharge without permanent power loss, with the ODYSSEY battery being one of the few dual-purpose models to pull it off.
+This is because of the difficulties of balancing frequent starting power with the constant depths of discharge without permanent power loss, with the ODYSSEY battery being one of the few dual-purpose models to pull it off.

 At 65Ah the battery offers an impressive charge for motors of varying sizes, working with anything ranging from 30-55lbs of thrust.
 Runtimes will vary depending on speed and power draw, with around 8 hours on low settings, 4 on medium, and around 2 hours on high setting.

 Considering this is a dual-purpose battery, these runtimes are nothing short of outstanding, highlighting how much value for money you get when investing in this versatile trolling motor battery.
 As a bonus, this is one of the few batteries made in the USA.
 Actually, ODYSSEY manufactures its batteries out of two plants – one in Missouri and the other in Wales in the UK.